ash-project/ash/documentation/topics/policies.md

 # Policies

-Policies determine what actions on a resource are permitted for a given actor.
+Policies determine what actions on a resource are permitted for a given actor, and can also filter the results of read actions to restrict the results to only records that should be visible.

+To restrict access to specific fields (attributes, aggregates, calculations), the section on field policies.

 Read and understand the [Security](/documentation/topics/security.md) guide before proceeding, which explains actors, how to set them, and other relevant configurations.